Isan: Economy

 Isan is home to one-third of Thailand's population of 67 million, but contributes only ten per cent to the national GDP.

 In terms of regional value-added per capita, Isan is Thailand's poorest region.
 Bangkok is the richest, followed by central Thailand, southern Thailand, then northern Thailand.
 This ordering has been unchanged for decades.
 Thailand's highly centralized fiscal system reinforces the status quo.
 An example of this Bangkok-centric policy is the allocation of budgets: Bangkok accounts for about 17 percent of the population and 25.8 percent of GDP, but benefits from about 72.2 percent of total expenditures.
 Isan accounts for about 34 percent of the population and 11.5 percent of GDP, but receives only 5.8 percent of expenditures.

 Agriculture is the largest sector of the economy, generating around 22 percent of the gross regional product (compared to 8.5 percent for Thailand as a whole).
 Sticky rice, the staple food of the region, is the main agricultural crop (accounting for about 60 percent of cultivated land).
 It thrives in poorly drained paddy fields, and where fields can be flooded from nearby streams, rivers, and ponds.
 Often two harvests are possible each year.
 Farmers are increasingly diversifying into cash crops such as sugarcane and cassava, which are cultivated on a vast scale, and to a lesser extent, rubber.
 Silk production is an important cottage industry and contributes significantly to the economy.

 Nong Khai Province, which stretches along the Mekong River, is noted for the production of pineapples, tobacco (which is dried, cured and shredded by the families before collection by cigarette manufacturers), and tomatoes, which are grown on an industrial scale, particularly in Si Chiang Mai District.

 Despite its dominance of the economy, agriculture in the region is problematic.
-The climate is prone to drought, while the flat terrain of the plateau is often flooded in the rainy season.
+The climate is prone to drought, while the flat terrain of the plateau often floods in the rainy season.
 The tendency to flood renders a large proportion of the land unsuitable for cultivation.
 In addition, the soil is highly acidic, saline, and infertile from overuse.
-Since the 1970s, agriculture has been declining in importance as trade and the service sector has been increasing.
+Since the 1970s, agriculture has been declining in importance as trade and the service sector have been increasing.